javaAndScriptDeveloper/fake_checker/README.md

-script to check text data on fake
+script to check data on fake